cloud66-oss/watchman/README.md

 }
 ```

 The command above, runs a check, from your local machine, to `http://www.google.com` with a 1 second timeout.
 If `http://www.google.com` responds in less than 1 second, Watchman will return a JSON payload with the site's response metrics.
-The numbers are in milliseconds.
+The numbers are in nanoseconds.

 If there is an error during the check (the site name is invalid or the site is down), the `status` will be `0` and the `error` will have more information on the error.
 For a successful check, you should always look for `200` in `status`.